Are marriage boundaries a reasonable option for the suffering spouse in a difficult marriage?

 Other things to consider;

 – Communication style.
 You can have a godly idea but kill it with execution.
-For example, telling your husband “God told me to draw boundaries with you” might trigger defenses and add more fire to the squabble.
+For example, telling your overall empathetic and good-willed husband “God told me to draw boundaries with you” might add more heat to a squabble.
+I’m not saying couples should not have direct communication, no. I’m suggesting sensitivity and wisdom in how we communicate.

 When my husband and I had our conversation, the word “boundary” never featured in our discussion.
-So think about the end goal – to heal and restore your marriage.
-Leave out everything that would shoot down the goal.
+So think about the end goal – to grow your healthy marriage, which will involve individual growth Leave out what might shoot down the goal.
+(The goal for a destructive marriage might be different.)

 – Involve a mentor.
 Drawing boundaries with a spouse is a delicate subject.
-It’s a good idea, if you are unsure, to involve a mentor or counselor.
+It’s a good idea, if you are unsure, to involve a safe mentor or licensed counselor.

 Today’s post is not an exhaustive list, but I hope it gets you thinking about how to steer your marriage to a healthier place.
-If you are facing chronic marriage issues e.g abuse, infidelity, abandonment, please read the following posts
+If you are facing chronic marriage issues e.g abuse, infidelity, abandonment, criminal behavior, please check out the following resources/websites for help.

 ~